The Small Business Owner’s Guide to Stripe Fees: What You Need to Know

 - ACH credit payments attract $1 per payment

-- ACH direct debit payments can range from 0.8% up to a maximum of $5
+- ACH direct debit payments can range from 0.8% of the transaction total, with a maximum of $5

 - Every failed ACH direct debit transaction will incur a $4 fee